Roles and subjects

 MSt C course: Placing Chaucer.
 MSt dissertation supervision – recent topics include suicide in Troilus and Criseyde and its sources; Boethius’s Consolation of Philosophy in its medieval French and English translations; Ovid’s Heroides and Chaucer’s poetry; the representation of consent in the later fourteenth century.
 Doctoral topics supervised include the poetics of practicality, a comparison of literary and medical texts; and the use of Ovid’s exile poetry in later medieval literature.
 I am interested in supervising doctorates on topics including Chaucer, Usk, the Gawain-poet, literature and medicine, life-writing, and fourteenth-century secular and political literature.
 Interdisciplinary and theoretically-oriented projects are welcome.

-My research interests lie in late medieval secular literature and history, especially Chaucer, the Gawain-poet, and political texts.
-My new book, Chaucer: A European Life (Princeton, 2019) is a major new biography of Chaucer: https://press.princeton.edu/titles/14407.html
+My research interests lie in late medieval secular literature and history, especially Chaucer.
+My new book, Chaucer: A European Life (Princeton, 2019) is a major new biography of Chaucer.

-My first book - Chaucerian Conflict - came out with Oxford University Press in 2007 and I also edited A Handbook of Middle English Studies for Wiley-Blackwell in 2013, as part of their Critical Theory Handbook series.
+My first book – Chaucerian Conflict – came out with Oxford University Press in 2007 and I also edited A Handbook of Middle English Studies for Wiley-Blackwell in 2013.
 I have published many articles on late medieval literature and history and on life-writing.
 I am also interested in literature and medicine, and in the relationship between space and textual production.
-I have contributed to and edited a special issue of the Journal of Medieval and Early Modern Studies (JMEMS) on the topic, ‘Medical Discourse in Premodern Europe’.

 Articles in Edited Books

 I enjoy speaking to diverse audiences, and have appeared on several programmes on the BBC and Channel 4, talking about Chaucer and other aspects of late-medieval culture.
-In 2019, I am speaking on Radio 4's Start the Week, Radio Five Live's Up All Night, and on Channel 4's Britain's Most Historic Towns.
-I have also given public lectures at museums and galleries, and spoken at literary festivals and history festivals.
+For instance, in the UK, I have been interviewed on Radio 4’s Start the Week and Woman’s Hour; Radio 3’s Free Thinking, and Radio 5’s Up All Night; in the USA, on NPR’s On Point; I have also been interviewed on Irish and Australian radio.
+Recent TV appearances include Channel 4’s Britain’s Most Historic Towns.
+I have given public lectures at museums and galleries, and spoken at literary festivals and history festivals including Hay on Wye, Cheltenham, and Dartington Hall.
 I often talk at schools, and have run workshops at sixth-form colleges, university taster days and sessions, and reading groups on social media.
-Every year I speak at a Chaucer Day for sixth formers, run by the university, the Weston Library, and the Ashmolean Museum.
+Every year I speak at a Chaucer Day for sixth formers, run by the university, the Weston Library, and the Ashmolean Museum, and I regularly contribute to Jesus College’s Seren Summer School.

 Subject notes for courses taught at Jesus College: